schnoellm/wristify-docs-and-api/api-specification.md

 ```

-**Actions response**
+### Actions response
 Offers a list of selectable actions.
-The user can then switch through the available actions (one per page) and can trigger a desired action.
+The user can then switch through the available actions (one per page) and can trigger the desired action.
-The Wristify widget calls the same endpoint, but passes the respective `parameter` value to the endpoint provider. `parameter` can be any valid JSON object, array or string value.
+The Wristify widget calls the exact same endpoint once more, but passes the respective `parameter` value to the endpoint provider.
+`parameter` can be any valid JSON object, array or string value.
-Based on the actual `parameter` value, the endpoint provider can decide what action to perform and what response to return.
+Based on the actual `parameter` value, the endpoint provider can then decide which action to perform and what to respond with.
 The response can then again be one of the available response objects (e.g. `text`, `data`, `image`, `actions`).

 ```json
 // response array, which includes a sample text and an actions response object